arpit-omprakash/arpit-omprakash.github.io/_posts/2020-5-13-Chicken-Or-Egg.md

 ## Which Came First?
 The Chicken or the Egg?

 As a joke I used to tell people, "what you order first in a restaurant."
-But now I have the knowledge (science bitch!) and time (lockdown) to answer this bubbling question for everyone.
+But now I have the knowledge (science, bitch!) and time (lockdown) to answer this bubbling question for everyone.

 It's the egg.